Sacred Instrument Making on Dartmoor with Nigel Shaw & Carolyn Hillyer

 About making a drum

-For nine years Carolyn has been carrying out all the preparation of skins for drum making in our small farm tannery.
+For the last ten years Carolyn has been carrying out all the preparation of skins for drum making in our small farm tannery.
 Every hide is sourced with great care and respect, from a long-established herd that dwells on the high moors.
 We also prepare red deer skins for the leather that is used to trim the instruments and to make the drum beater.
 The workshop offers Dartmoor red deer skin laced onto medium size (16“) hoops.
 These skins have beautiful markings and a very good resonance for many different purposes: journeying, ceremonial, healing, drum circles or playing alone in nature.
 Everyone also makes a drum beater and has the chance to create a red deer hide and antler rattle to play with the drum.

 Booking a place

 The weekend workshop place costs £300 for either Flute Making or Drum Making.
 Your workshop fee includes 6 teaching sessions, all materials, use of all tools, two nights camping, two vegetarian evening meals (with vegan & gluten free options), hot drinks throughout the weekend, spring water on tap, roundhouse ceremonies, flute & drum circles and Dartmoor walk.
 No experience is necessary – all skill levels welcome.
 This workshop is not suitable for people under 18.